 So what will we work on?
 What will the creative action of Christians be in our age?

 At Praxis, this is one of our governing questions.
 We’ve spent the last decade reviewing and supporting hundreds of ventures from a culture-facing, mission-minded perspective.
 We see every venture against the backdrop of the latest social trends, technology, business models, and venture formation processes—and by the light of God’s heart for our world.

-Given that experience, we’ve begun to identify several areas where we believe redemptive innovation could be profoundly good news.
+Given that experience, we’ve begun to identify several areas where we believe redemptive imagination could be profoundly good news.
 And we want to see redemptive entrepreneurs work in these areas, using their ingenuity to create ventures that make the world more beautiful, just, and humane.

-Four years ago, we built a starter list of Opportunities for Redemptive Innovation (ORIs) pointing to relatively unexplored issues and spaces where entrepreneurial Christians could step into shaping the spirit of this age, offering something new through ventures.
+Four years ago, we built a starter list of Opportunities for Redemptive Imagination (ORIs) pointing to relatively unexplored issues and spaces where entrepreneurial Christians could step into shaping the spirit of this age, offering something new through ventures.
 We’re building expansively on that list through this updated collection of ORIs.

-These Opportunities for Redemptive Innovation represent much of the work of this community.
+These Opportunities for Redemptive Imagination represent much of the work of this community.
 They span and represent our past, present, and future.
 We’re thrilled to report that many of these ideas originated through the persistent and patient work of our community and portfolio—through many who are reading these words—as well as from so many good souls we haven’t yet had the privilege to meet.

 At the same time, they’ve been written with a mind toward what might be to come.